Original-Research: OHB SE (von NuWays AG): BUY

 Classification of NuWays AG to OHB SE

-The story is not short of catalysts: the ESA Ministerial Council (Nov 2025) is expected to set the European civil space budget at € 20-23bn (eNuW, 18-30% over 2022), with a fundamental paradigm shift towards dual-use capabilities.
-Moreover, we expect the German-French JEWEL/Odin's Eye II missile early-warning programme to be awarded to OHB as prime contractor (eNuW: € 1-2bn volume), where the company has already completed the feasibility and pre-development studies.

-In sum, OHB is evolving from a predominantly civil space player into a strategic asset for Europe's space defence.
-Supported by record backlog, vertical and geographic expansion, and favourable market dynamics, the company is entering a decade of above-average growth.

-Against this backdrop, we re-initiate with BUY.
-Our PT of € 141 reflects a 40% upside and is based on DCF.
-Also a peer group analysis indicates a 30% discount on 2027e EV/EBIT.
+Against this backdrop, we reiterate our BUY recommendation with unchanged PT of € 141, based on DCF.

 For additional information visit our website: https://www.nuways-ag.com/research-feed